Employment and Support Allowance (ESA) eligibility

 (c) Reduced awareness of everyday hazards so that there is a significant risk that they will hurt themselves or others, or damage to property or possessions, so that they occasionally need supervision to stay safe - 6 Points

-This means planning, organisation, problem solving, prioritising or switching tasks without needing prompting from somebody else.
+Activity 13: Do you have any difficulty with planning, organisation, problem solving, prioritising, or switching tasks without needing help from somebody else?

 Descriptors: